chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-3-of-3.md

 Each of the probes has one of three results; Success, Failure and Unknown.
 More details on probes are found in the Kubernetes [documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).

-#### When to use or not use probes
+#### When To Use Or Not Use Probes

 If an application does not have a manner to check that it is performing correctly, then an application must exist on its own when it encounters a fatal error or becomes unhealthy.
-It is a good practice to add an external contact point because often applications do not know when they become unresponsive.
-If an program does not have an appropriate monitoring point then using a liveness probe is impracticable.
+It is a good practice to add an external contact point, because often applications do not know when they become unresponsive.
+If a program does not have an appropriate monitoring point, then using a liveness probe is impracticable.

 When an application has a warm-up or startup process and is not immediately open for business, use a ready probe.
 This is often used by applications that deployed as stateful sets, where only one of the members of an HA application should be starting at the same time.
-A pod will not receive any service based traffic until the ready probe passes.
+A Pod will not receive any service based traffic until the ready probe passes.

 TLDR;

-> Design applications to have a monitoring point for Liveness probes, and if needed a Readyprobe.
+> Design applications to have a monitoring point for Liveness probes, and if needed, a Readyprobe.

 #### Examples

-The following example is for elastic.
+The following example is for elastic:

 {% highlight yaml linenos %}
           livenessProbe: